sevenns/nuxt-firebase-client/README.md

 ### - First of all

-- setting *server/config.js*
-  - set session keys (generate random [here](https://randomkeygen.com/))
-  - set firebase API key and projectId
+- set projectId in *server/config.js*

 - get service accounts key